-Dogs don’t form ‘packs’ with humans.
-But they do see them as their teammates.
+Dogs think about humans as their teammates.
 Before you start wondering how, just visualize a dog tossing a ball in the sky, with the tip of his face, playing with a kid.
 Dogs play, eat, sleep, walk, and live with us.

 Leaving out communication, dogs can offer you all that you’d want from your best buddies.

 Dogs see us the same way.
 While we can’t enter their canine world, dogs have to assimilate into our society.
 They adjust to a world that is different from theirs.